ChimeHQ/ProcessEnv/README.md

 ## Extensions

 The bulk of code is in the form of extensions on `ProcessInfo`, for accessing various environment variables.
-A single `[String:String]` dictionary of the user's environment is available as the `userEnvironment` property.
+A single `[String : String]` dictionary of the user's environment is available as the `userEnvironment` property.

 ```swift
 ProcessInfo.processInfo.userEnvironment